“..ai..up.. Hey, Kai wake up.”

 I merely continue to stand in place without drawing my weapon.
 I invariably look down and sigh.

 Dae reaches a range in which he can finally strike me.
 “Die!”

 A split second afterward, I hear a trigger word behind me from Leila. ”Sprout!"

 Dae’s armor is broken with his axe lodged inside him, inflicting a deep back wound.
-He screams in pain, now letting go of the axe that is lodged in his back, and he falls down right in front of me, with blood oozing out of his wound.
+He screams in pain, now letting go of the axe that is lodged in his back and he falls down right in front of me, blood oozing out of his wound.
 His subordinates gape and quiver in shock.

 “Who knows… It won’t matter since even if you find out, you will die right here,” I answer and smirk.

 As if resigning to his fate, he closes his eyes and takes a deep breath.
 “Do it.”

 I smile.
 Even though he’s my enemy right now… I admire true warriors who don’t beg for their lives.
 I’ll make it painless for him.